John C. Sanford

 John C. Sanford is an American geneticist and inventor.
 From 1980 to 1998 he was a professor at Cornell University.
 After retirement at Cornell, he continued as courtesy professor.
-He is known for advocacy of the pseudoscience of intelligent design.
+After his retirement, he became a young earth creationist and began advocating for the pseudoscience of intelligent design.

 Biography

 Academic career

 Sanford graduated in 1976 from the University of Minnesota with a Bachelor of Science in horticulture.
 He went to the University of Wisconsin–Madison where he received a Master of Science in 1978 and a Ph.D. in 1980 in plant breeding/plant genetics.
 Although retiring in 1998, Sanford continued at Cornell University as a Courtesy Associate Professor between 1998 and 2017.
 He held an honorary Adjunct Associate Professor of Botany at Duke University.
 Sanford has published over 100 scientific publications.

 Inventions

 At Cornell, Sanford and colleagues developed the "Biolistic Particle Delivery System" or so-called "gene gun".
 He is the co-inventor of the Pathogen-derived Resistance (PDR) process and the co-inventor of the genetic vaccination process.
 In 1998 he retired on the proceeds from the sale of his biotech companies and continued at Cornell as a courtesy associate professor.